m-v-priest/02_myself_ID_EGO/101 logseq_english/pages/028 What Is the US House of Representatives_.md

 title:: 028 What Is the US House of Representatives?

+- # 028 What Is the US House of Representatives?
 - pure
   collapsed:: true
 	- Many news stories about the United States government tell about Congress and American lawmakers.
 The U.S. Congress is the nation’s legislature.
 It is made of two parts: the Senate and the House of Representatives.